Morsmalleo/AhMyth/.github/Dev/Code_Updates.md

     }
 ```
-new GetLauncherPath function for the new launcher location funtion
+New "GetLauncherActivity" function | supersedes the old "GetLauncherPath" function
 ```js
 //function to extract the launcher activity from the orginal app function GetLauncherActivity(manifest) {